gkeishin/jenkins-resource-lock/README.md

-This code is free to use, but dont forget to thank.
+This code is free to use,modify and distribute but don't forget to say thanks.

 mail: georgekeishing@gmail.com